rug-cit-hpc/mpi-mandelbrot/README.md

-	    -p {hexnum}          Minimum color of the resulting image. (default: 0x000000) -q {hexnum}          Maximum color of the resulting image. (default: 0xffffff) -m {hexnum}          Hex mask to manipulate color ranges. (default: 0xffffff) -s                   Print progress of the computation.
+	    -p {hexnum}          Minimum color of the resulting image. (default: 0x000000) -q {hexnum}          Maximum color of the resulting image. (default: 0xffffff) -m {hexnum}          Hex mask to manipulate color ranges. (default: 0xffffff) -z {steps}           Number of zoom steps to take. (default: 1) -f {zoomfactor}      Zoom factor.
+Axis is reduced by this factor for each step.
+                             (default: 0.75)
+	    -s                   Print progress of the computation.

 Usage examples